Understanding the Brave Act if you are a Veteran Facing an OUI Charge

 I am familiar with the Valor Act.
 How does the Brave Act differ?

 The Brave Act actually replaced the Valor Act and it is similar in many ways.
-However, the Brace Act has more provisions and a narrower veterans diversion program.
+However, the Brave Act has more provisions and a narrower veterans diversion program.
 The Valor Act was originally created back in 2012 in an effort to help veterans returning home; under the Valor Act, if a veteran was charged with a crime, he or she would likely resolve the case under the Valor Act and receive mental health or substance abuse treatment rather than having their case processed through the criminal justice system.
 However, there was some concern with the Valor Act as veterans were getting pretrial probation on cases of assault and other dangerous crimes.

 Notably, The new and improved Brave Act still offers Veterans a chance to resolve their case without being thrust into the system, but it aims to fix the diversion abuses” of its predecessor, the Valor Act.
 Under the Brave Act, a veteran would be considered for a diversion program after undergoing a thirty-day assessment.
 Under the Brave Act, if you are charged with a first offense OUI, where no other person was injured, you may qualify for a diversion program.